roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-04 ****** byBoratus© Author's notes: Thank you for the great feedback on Chapter 3 and the great votes.
+Author's notes: Thank you for the great feedback on Chapter 3 and the great votes.
 It is always appreciated!
 I would, however, like to ask for more feedback from those who didn't like it, especially those who give 1's.
 If you think My work sucks that badly please tell Me why so that I can try and improve on it.
 I know I can't please everybody but that doesn't mean I won't try to!
 Anyone else who wishes to voice out good or bad comments is more than welcome!

  Warning: This chapter more rightly belongs under Non-Consent (very Non-Consent) than Mind Control but I've listed it here for three reasons: 1) The Mind Control theme is evident through it and 2) the rest of the chapters are in this section and I didn't want to split them up.
 That being said, if you don't like Non-Consent fantasies you may not like this chapter but, as you'll see, it is important to the plot of series.